iamdcj/javascripts/core/operators/comparison/README.md

 # Comparison Operators

-Comparison operators allow engineers to comparison operands based on their type and/or their value.
-If the comparison is true, the engine will return `true`, else it will return `false`.
+Comparison operators allow engineers to compare operands based on their type and/or their value.
+If the comparison runs true, the engine will return `true`, else it will return `false`.

 Comparisons are usually ran to determine control flow in an application, for example;